Calculate Values Across Multiple Rows

 5. In the Results section, select the aggregation you want to perform (sum or average), the number of rows to include in the calculation, and whether to include the current row or exclude it.

 To change the results setting, click the drop-down in the Values field.
-For example, to calculate the moving average of sales across the current month and previous 2 months, set the Previous values to 2 and close the dialog.
+For example, to calculate the moving average of sales across the current month and the previous 2 months, set the Previous values to 2 and close the dialog.

 If the calculation can't be performed with the current settings, you will see the annotation Not enough values.
 To resolve this, click the drop-down in the Values field to change the configuration in the Results Settings.